These guidelines apply to materials from books, printed journals, online journals, newspaper articles and documents downloaded from websites.

 - For readings from electronic journals, provide the reference details to your Liaison Librarian to create a link in eReadings to the original journal article.

 - The readings in your print reader are NOT automatically made available as eReadings.
 If you want your topic readings to be made available online, you must contact your Liaison Librarian with the relevant details of the required readings and the appropriate topic code.
-Not all the readings in your print reader may be reproduced in an electronic format, depending upon copyright restrictions.
+Not all the readings in your print reader may be reproduced in an electronic format, depending upon copyright or licensing restrictions.